mathias612/smartphone_activity_data/CodeBook.md

 mergeData_Std_Dev <- sapply(mergeData, sd, na.rm=TRUE)

 Create tidy data with average for each activity and each subject The tidy data table is generated with average of each measurement per subject and per activity (180 total results are generated because of combination of 30 subjects and 6 activities each).
-The new file is saved as tidy.csv.
+The new file is saved as tidy.txt.

 dataTable <- data.table(mergeData)
 tidy <- dataTable[,lapply(.SD, mean), by="Subject,Activity"]
-write.table(tidy, file="tidy.csv", sep=",", row.names = FALSE)
+write.table(tidy, file="tidy.txt", sep=",", row.names = FALSE)